thomasabrina/PetCareHub-ESI/README.md

 ## Using the API

-The application provides the following RESTful endpoints:
+The application provides the following RESTful endpoints, with detailed documentation and interactive testing capabilities available through Swagger UI at `http://localhost:8080/swagger-ui/4.15.5/index.html`:

 ### Owners